Poop-fish/BugReportApp/README.md

 Made this in like 2 days , feel free to do whatever with the code.

 MAKE SURE TO INSTALL PYQ and anything you will need to run PyQ Library.
-This was coded with python so it should be straight foward with the intalling any of the Librarys needed to run PyQ.
+This was coded with python so it should be straight foward with intalling any of the Librarys needed to run PyQ.

 # LIST
 List of Installs Needed